 my child's learning?
 Parents/carers are invited into school to speak with outside agencies who have been in to school to work with their child and to receive advice.
-School staff, including the inclusion manager and teaching assistants, run parent workshops and drop-ins, in order to share techniques and strategies and talk through the interventions that children are receiving in school and to give ideas about how support can be continued at home.
-The learning mentor hosts regular coffee mornings and the inclusion manager hosts a termly coffee morning, which provides another opportunity for parents to ask questions, express concerns, ask for advice or receive support from the inclusion team.
+Semi-regular Coffee Mornings (starting in the second Autumn half term) will happen each week to allow parents to discuss any concerns with members of the SLT and the Inclusion Officer.
+These will sometimes have a focus and sometimes be more informal.
 What expertise and training to the staff who support send pupils have?
 At HBJ all of our teachers are fully qualified and are able to teach any child in the primary setting regardless of their needs.
 Teachers regularly receive further training in supporting children with SEND.
-There has been whole staff training in a number of areas, including: Models and Images in Maths, Fischer Family Trust, Lesson Study and The Zones of Regulation.
-Teaching assistants have also attended various training sessions on these areas: Letters and Sounds, VIP, NIP, Fine motor skills, Dyslexia, Autism, ADHD, Social Stories, First class at number, Speech, Language and Communication and Success @ Arithmetic.
-We have members of staff who are trained in the administration of medicines and the provision of personal care for children with visual impairments.
+Responsive Teaching sits at the heart of everything we do, meaning the needs of the children are identified and acting upon during each and every lesson.
+There has been whole staff training in a number of areas, including: Models and Images in Maths, Phonics (through Little Wandle) and The Zones of Regulation.
+All teacher and teaching assistants are part of a teach and review cycle where they are taught about specific learning needs, provided with strategies and given time to observe each other implement these.
+This year we are focussing on dyslexia, ADHD and Autism.
+All teachers also have access to training on autism provided through the Sharrow Learning Hub.
+Teaching assistants and the Inclusion team have also attended various training sessions on these areas: VIP, NIP, Fine motor skills, Dyslexia, Autism, ADHD, Social Stories, First class at number, Speech, Language and Communication and Success @ Arithmetic as well as training on EBSA (Emotional Based School Avoidance) and Attachment Theory.
+We have members of staff who are trained in the administration of medicines.
 A professional development program is in place for all staff and we work closely with outside agencies to develop practice within the school.

 The Inclusion Manager is an experienced teacher who will help guide teachers and support staff.
+He holds the NASENCO SENCo award.

-Our team of Teaching Assistants, led by our HLTAs, Susanna Williams and Keeley McGregor, are excellent and were praised by OFSTED for their skills and success in providing support for children with SEND.
+Our team of Teaching Assistants, led by our HLTAs, Susannah Williams and Keeley McGregor, are excellent and were praised by OFSTED for their skills and success in providing support for children with SEND.

-We have an experienced and well qualified Learning Mentor who supports children with social, emotional and mental health issues in school and also provides support for parents.
+We have an experienced and well qualified Attendance and Inclusion Officer who supports children with social, emotional and mental health issues in school and also provides support for parents.